 What is a digraph/trigraph?

-This is when two or three letters come together to make a phoneme. /oa/ makes the sound in boat.
-The children learn these as special friends.
+This is when two or three letters make one sound.
+For example /oa/ makes one sound in the word boat.
+The children often know that digraphs and trigraphs as learn as special friends, as they stick together.

 What is blending?

 To learn to read well children must be able to smoothly blend sounds together.
-Blending sounds fluidly helps to improve fluency when reading.
-Blending is more difficult to do with longer words so learning how to blend accurately from an early age is imperative.
+Showing your child how to blend is important.

 What is segmenting?

 Segmenting is a skill used in spelling.
+It is the opposite to blending.
 In order to spell the word cat, it is necessary to segment the word into its constituent sounds; c-a-t.

 Children also need to think carefully about how to pronounce each individual sound and have to be careful not to add ‘uh’ to the sounds in order to keep them pure.
 For example to say ‘c’ and not ‘cuh’.